onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 ---

-Your section is already well-structured, clear, and technically accurate.
-The sequencing flows logically from concept to implementation across different Kubernetes setups.
-Here's an **enhanced version** with slight refinements for clarity, readability, and flow—while retaining all the technical details and tone:

----

 ### **Private CAs in Kubernetes Clusters**

 In Kubernetes, secure communication between components is achieved using **TLS certificates**—and these are typically signed by a **private Certificate Authority (CA)**.